Valentine’s Day is just around the corner, but you still have time to whip up some DIY Conversation Heart Pillows.

 - I adhered the batting to the foam with the spray adhesive.
 You can decide if you want to do it on the front and back, just the front or not at all.
-You can see the in pictures…the pink has batting on front, back and sides and the white has the batting only on the sides.
+You can see the in pictures…the pink has batting on the front, back, and sides, and the white has the batting only on the sides.

 - Then the sewing began.
-I attached the side piece to one of the heart pieces (fronts together) making sure that I didn’t crease either of pieces.
-It was a slow go…working the needle around the corners and not folding the fabric…but it wasn’t hard.
+I attached the side piece to one of the heart pieces (fronts together), making sure that I didn’t crease either of the pieces.
+It was slow, working the needle around the corners and not folding the fabric, but it wasn’t hard.
 Just take your time.
 I did it two ways…One way I attached the side so that the two ends of the side fabric met in the middle of the heart…between the 2 bumps on top.
 The other way was to have the two ends of the side fabric meet on the bottom point of the heart.
 I think the second way was easier to get a clean seam.

 - Once I had the one piece attached to the side piece, I fitted it around the pillow to see how much seam allowance I needed for the second heart piece.
-I pinned to get a good gauge and then went back to my sewing machine, only sewing half of the second heart piece to the sides so that I could squeeze the foam in.
+I pinned to get a good gauge and then went back to my sewing machine, only sewing half of the second heart piece to the sides to squeeze the foam in.

 - I pressed the pillow real well and cut out my words using my Cricut.
 There are tons of videos out there showing how to use iron-on material with your Cricut.
 Here’s a post I did last year but here are some of my takeaways on using Iron Ons with Cricut: